 The academy and PTA work close together and the Senior Leadership Team is involved in all fundraising events.
-All fundraising events take place on site and marketing is proportionate with event information included in letters, newsletters, website and social media.
-No external or professional fundraisers are used.
+All fundraising events take place on site (with the exception of the School Lottery) and marketing is proportionate with event information included in letters, newsletters, website and social media.
+The Academy Trust does not use any external fundraisers.
+All fundraising undertaken during the year was monitored by the Trustees.
+No complaints have been received this year about the fundraising activities.